-No site is closed out properly until vegetation is established on all bare soil areas and ditches are stable.
-Check seeded areas, and reseed areas where vegetation is thin or absent.
+No site is closed out properly until 70% vegetated cover is established on all bare soil areas and ditches are stable.
+Check seeded areas; reseed areas where vegetation is thin or absent.
 This is especially important for slopes, ditches, and channels.